-Hidden on one of Covent Garden's lesser-known streets, the Poetry Café (The Poetry Place) welcomes everyone, not only poets and poetry enthusiasts.
+Covent Garden's most congenial literary joint, the Poetry Café (The Poetry Place) welcomes everyone, not only poets and poetry enthusiasts.

 At lunchtime our superb cooks serve delicious vegetarian cuisine, and coffee and pastries are available throughout the afternoon.
 In the evening the atmosphere is busy and vibrant; we have poetry readings almost every night.